Can chickens eat vegetables? Here are the best and worst for your flock.

 Can chickens eat potatoes?

-• no part of the potato plant (leaves, for example) should be fed to chickens
+🥔 The potato plant itself (leaves, vines, flowers) should never be fed to chickens under any circumstances.

 Can chickens eat sweet potatoes?

-• Vitamin B6, which promotes healthy growth and boosts egg quality, which in turn helps successful hatches.
+• Vitamin B6: promotes healthy growth and boosts egg quality, which in turn helps successful hatches.

 How to feed sweet potatoes to chickens.

-They do contain sugars so, as with any treat, feed no more than a small handful once a week.
+• As with all treats, moderation is key.
+Offer no more than a small handful once a week.

 • Use the flesh to make "sweet potato cookies".
-Cook the potato, mash and press into a cookie cutter.
+Boil or steam, mash and press into a cookie cutter.
 Bake at about 180ºC (350ºF, gas mark 4) for a few minutes.

 Can chickens eat sweet potatoes: sweet potato in a Christmas tree cookie cutter.